zrwang/zrwang.github.io/index.md

 * Jul.
 17 2018, one paper got accepted by IEEE Robotics and Automation Letters
 * Jun.
 30 2018, three papers got accepted by IEEE/RSJ International Conference on Intelligent Robots and Systems 2018
 * Jun.
 8 2018, one paper got accepted by Annals of Biomedical Engineering
 * Mar.
-1 2018, appointed as Research Assistant Professor of Mechanical and Automation at The Chinese University of Hong Kong
+1 2018, appointed as Research Assistant Professor of Mechanical and Automation Engineering at The Chinese University of Hong Kong
 * Jul.
 27 2017, passed thesis defense
 * Jul.
 10 2017, one paper got accepted by IEEE Robotics and Automation Letters
 * Jun.
 28 2017, got best innovation prize for Surgical Robot Challenge 2017